TonyRippy/prom-convert/prom2sqlite/README.md

 data should be written.
 If the file does not already exist, then it will create a new SQLite3 database that uses a [known schema](src/schema.sql).
 If the file already exists, it assumes that it also uses this schema and inserts new data into the existing tables.
-These database use the normal SQLite row-based storage.
+These databases use the normal SQLite row-based storage.

 #### Column Store?